fabioandco/emerald/_posts/2021-12-26-Testing-investment-strategies-across-markets.md

 Researchers might tend to test multiple hypotheses and only present the successful ones (this is known as selection bias).
 On top of that, testing many hypotheses under different settings can easily lead to false discoveries (a strategy that appears successful in the backtest sample just because of noise in the data and not because of a true pattern that is exploited by the strategy).

-A healthy research process should entail a batch of robustness tests once the researcher individuates a potentially profitable investment strategy.
+A healthy research process should start with forming an hypothesis between the relation of an alpha signal and expected returns, and it should include a batch of robustness tests once the researcher individuates a profitable alpha signal.
 Testing the investment signal across different markets constitutes one of these robustness tests.
 In the next lines, I show why this is a good idea from a statistical standpoint.
 In fact, testing a signal on different markets reduces the probability of picking up false strategies (i.e. false positives).

 ### Sharpe Ratio, t-statistic and the probability of false discoveries

 Let's start the research by testing an alpha signal (e.g. growth nowcast) to predict government bond returns.
-Before testing it, we explicit the economic rationale: we hypothesize that higher(lower) growth predicts lower(higher) bond returns (i.e. negative relation).
+Before testing the signal, we explicit the economic rationale: we hypothesize that higher(lower) growth predicts lower(higher) bond returns (i.e. negative relation).
+This allows us to only accept a negative relation between our alpha signal and expected returns.

 We then test the alpha signal using the following investment strategy: